craigpmc/nexmo-developer/LANDING_PAGE_GUIDE.md

 ```

-The `action_button` also takes optional parameters. **You do not need to define these optional parameters, unless you want their value to be `true` or the non-default.**:
+The `action_button` supports the following optional parameters:

 ```yaml